 A wild dream became a reality when the Regional Arts Commission awarded the Company an $80,000 Innovation Fund grant.
 This support allowed us to transform our new Grand Center home into an innovative incubator.
 “Although the organization has been making new work throughout our forty-year history, only now do we have a home where we can welcome the community into an intimate experience with our creative process,” said managing director Matt Neufeld.

 “Our mandate as artists is to dig into big questions and catalyze conversation about issues and ideas that matter to people,” said former artistic director Carol North.
 “We also dive unabashedly into the wonder and joy of playful transformation.”
-The Festival embraced this spectrum of our work with three projects in development:
+During our last MetroNext, The Festival embraced this spectrum of our work with three projects in development:

 - Unsorted by Wesley Middleton (NY) explores gender identity and self-worth in a play appropriate for children ages five and up.